pvmm/openmsx-tcl-bridge/README.md

 ```
 tcl_bridge start
 ```
-on the Tcl console to connect the receiving and sending ports on the MSX side (ports 6 and 7 respectively).
+on the Tcl console to connect the sending data port on the MSX side (port#6).
 Now you can for instance call:
 ```
 tcl puts "Hello world"
 ```